DigitexOfficial/digitex_api_doc/trading_ws.md

 For each cancelled conditional order the engine will generate a new `actionId`.

 The previous one will be assigned to field `oldActionId`.

+In case of error the value of `status` will be set to `REJECTED` and `errCode` will contain the appropriate error code.

 ------